Contents

 | Very rich veal sweetbreads (morels, jus, truffle) | Structured vintage champagne with relief | Aromatic depth, creamy texture, long finish | Laurent-Perrier Brut Millésimé 2015 or 2018 |

-When one asks “What to drink with veal sweetbreads?”, one enters the very heart of French haute cuisine.
+When asking, “What to drink with veal sweetbreads?”, one engages with the heart of French haute cuisine:

-- – Structured white wines (great Burgundies, Loire Chenins, Rhône whites) offer the clearest pairings, playing on texture, hazelnut, butter, and freshness.
+- – Structured white wines (great Burgundies, Loire Chenins, Rhône whites) provide the most obvious pairings, emphasizing texture, hazelnut, butter, and freshness.

-- – Finally, champagnes – Blanc de Blancs, vintages, extra-brut, or maceration rosés – open the way to truly gastronomic pairings, where the finesse of the bubbles, minerality, and aromatic complexity elevate the unique softness of veal sweetbreads.
+- – Champagnes—Blanc de Blancs, vintage, extra-brut, or rosé—offer truly gastronomic pairings, where bubble finesse, minerality, and aromatic complexity elevate the unique softness of veal sweetbreads.

-With Ultra Brut, Blanc de Blancs Brut Nature, La Cuvée, the Brut Millésimés, and Cuvée Rosé, the Laurent-Perrier House offers a range of champagnes capable of accompanying every variation of veal sweetbreads, from the most pared-back to the most sophisticated, for pairings that combine elegance, precision, and pleasure.
+With Laurent-Perrier Ultra Brut, Blanc de Blancs Brut Nature, La Cuvée, Brut Millésimé, and Cuvée Rosé, the house offers a palette of champagnes to accompany all variations of veal sweetbreads, from the simplest to the most sophisticated, combining elegance, precision, and pleasure.